-With dreams of becoming a fighter pilot dashed at an early age due to his eyesight, Russ learnt to code and supplements his thirst for the skies by jumping out of planes in his spare time.
+With dreams of becoming a fighter pilot dashed at an early age due to his eyesight, Russ learnt to code and supplemented his thirst for the skies by jumping out of planes in his spare time.

-Having working in tech for a couple of decades, Russ has some great advice for people considering a career shift into the industry and that there is plenty of scope for non-technical people to find their place.
+Having worked in tech for a couple of decades, Russ has some great advice for people considering a career shift into the industry and that there is plenty of scope for non-technical people to find their place.